.

 maybe death isn't darkness, after all,

-but so much light wrapping itself around us —
+but so much light wrapping itself around us —as soft as feathers —

 that we are instantly weary of looking, and looking,